sklasfeld/GreenscreenProject/recycling_bin/data/README.md

     * green screen peaks (data/arabidopsis_greenscreen_20inputs.bed)
     * LFY ChIP-chip peaks from Winter *et al* 2011
   * different parameters were tested on LFY_W to see how it changes the peak overlap
-* callArtifSignalMetrics.tsv
-  * Metrics table to compare how different Arabidopsis artificial signals (AS) masks alter downstream analysis results
-  * Features:
-    * AS_mask_type: AS Mask Type
-      * None: No mask
-      * blacklist: reads removed that overlapped with blacklist regions
-      * greenscreen: peaks removed that overlapped with green screen regions
-    * average_MACS2_qvalue: Green screen parameter to call peaks in inputs that have at least this set mean -log10 q-value of a peak region.
-      * For example, if this parameter is set to 10 then peaks called by MACS2 are filtered to have a mean q-value <= 10^-10.
-    * merge_distance: Blacklist and greenscreen parameter to merge two significant regions within this maximum distance.
-      * For example, if this papameter is set to 1000 then significant regions called by either the blacklist tool or MACS2 for green screen that are within 1kb apart will become a single region.
-    * num_inputs_used: Number of inputs imported into either the blacklist tool or MACS2 for green screen
-    * num_inputs_available: To test the number of random inputs needs for identifying artificial signals, subsamples were normally chosen from the 20 random inputs that were analyzed.
-However, there are only the four inputs to match the ChIP experiments from Zhu et al 2021 in the downstream analysis.
-To compare the results of the downstream analysis between random and related input samples, we performed analysis using 3 random/related input samples chosen from 4 random/related input samples.
-    * min_samples_called: Green screen parameter sets the minimum number of input samples' peaks must overlap for a region to be labeled as part of the green screen
-      * regions where less than `min_samples_called` samples have peaks that overlap will not be included in the green screen
-    * inputs_used: The names of the inputs used.
-      * information about inputs A-T can be found in Table S2.
-      * TFL1_Input_R1, TFL1_Input_R2, TFL1_Input_R3, TFL1_Input_R4
-	are the inputs used in et al Zhu 2021.
-    * genome_cov: number of basepairs that the AS regions mask out
-    * 100per_genes_coverage: the number of genes 100% masked out by the AS mask
-    * perc_lfy_chipseq_in_chipchip: percent of LFY callus peaks given MASK overlap with LFY chip-chip seedlings
-    * c(Yk=2, Y’k=2): rand-index values to measure k=2 clustering hypothesis
-    * c(Yk=3, Y’k=3): rand-index values to measure k=3 clustering hypothesis
-    * c(Zk=4, Z’k=4): rand-index values to measure k=4 clustering hypothesis
 * ChIPQCreport
   * directory containing the results of ChIPQC on inputs and ChIP-seq experiments used in this paper
   * see README.md in this directory for more information